anil-manal/Koan-Management-App/README.md

 ## Contact

-For questions or support, please open an issue or contact [your email](mailto:anilmanal992115@gmail.com).
+For questions or support, please open an issue or contact [Email](mailto:anilmanal992115@gmail.com).

 ---